Publisher cancels Woody Allen memoir after backlash

 She added that the imprint does “not cancel books lightly.”

-Dylan Farrow thanked all the employees who "stood in solidarity with my brother, myself and all victims of sexual abuse yesterday: words will never describe the debt of gratitude I owe to you."

-"For someone who has felt alone in my story for so long, yesterday was a profound reminder of what a difference can be made when people stand and unite together for what’s right," she said on Twitter.

-Ronan Farrow retweeted a post by Publishers Weekly reporting Hachette’s announcement, without comment.
+Ronan retweeted a post by Publishers Weekly reporting Hachette´s announcement, without comment.

 The publisher had described it as “a comprehensive account of his life, both personal and professional.”

-There has been some criticism of Hachette’s move, including by best-selling author Stephen King.

-"The Hachette decision to drop the Woody Allen book makes me very uneasy.
-It’s not him; I don’t give a damn about Mr. Allen.
-It’s who gets muzzled next that worries me," he said on Twitter.

-Amazon has tagged the book a bestseller, signifying that the site has received a large number of pre-orders.
+Amazon has already tagged the book a bestseller on Amazon, signifying that the site has received a large number of pre-orders.

 NEW YORK: A leading publisher on Friday scrapped plans to release the autobiography of filmmaker Woody Allen, who has long been accused of molesting his daughter, following an outcry and a staff walkout.

-Allegations that Allen molested his adopted daughter Dylan Farrow when she was seven years old in the early 1990s have dogged the Oscar-winning filmmaker for decades.
+Allegations that Allen molested his adopted daughter Dylan Farrow when she was seven years old in the early 1990s has dogged the Oscar-winning filmmaker for decades.

 But Dylan, now 34, maintains she was molested.

-It sparked an immediate backlash with high-profile investigative journalist and best-selling author Ronan Farrow, brother of Dylan, saying on Tuesday he would no longer work with Hachette.
+It sparked an immediate backlash with high-profile investigative journalist and best-selling author Ronan Farrow, sister of Dylan, saying on Tuesday he would no longer work with Hachette.

 Ronan has long defended Dylan, who renewed her accusations against Allen in the wake of the #MeToo movement in early 2018.